SummerSlam (1988): Event

 The fifth match of the event was an Intercontinental Championship match between The Ultimate Warrior and the reigning champion, The Honky Tonk Man, who was accompanied by Jimmy Hart.
 Before the match, it had been announced that Honky's original challenger, Brutus Beefcake, was unable to wrestle due to being attacked the previous week on an episode of Superstars of Wrestling by Outlaw Ron Bass, who had raked his cowboy spurs repeatedly across Beefcake's forehead (television and even the PPV only showed the censored version of the attack).
 Before the match, the Honky Tonk Man refused to be informed about Beefcake's replacement, and immediately before the match, even grabbed ring announcer Howard Finkel's microphone and said: "Give me someone out here to wrestle, I don't care who it is".
-His challenge was answered by The Ultimate Warrior.
+His challenge was answered by Ultimate Warrior.
 Warrior, who accidentally knocked Finkel to the floor when he rushed into the ring and hit the ropes, had the advantage from the beginning, attacking The Honky Tonk Man, who was still in his entrance attire.
-After body-slamming him to the mat and following it up with a clothesline, The Warrior bounded to the ropes and landed stomach-first on The Honky Tonk Man using his signature move, the Warrior Splash.
-The Ultimate Warrior then pinned The Honky Tonk Man after only thirty-one seconds to win the title.
-The longest Intercontinental title reign in WWF history had ended with one of the shortest IC title matches in history.
+After body-slamming him to the mat and following it up with a clothesline, Warrior bounded to the ropes and landed stomach-first on The Honky Tonk Man using his signature move, the "Warrior Splash".
+Ultimate Warrior then pinned The Honky Tonk Man after only thirty-one seconds to win the title.
+The longest Intercontinental title reign in WWF history had ended with one of the shortest Intercontinental title matches in history.
 Honky's reign would be the longest Intercontinental Championship reign in WWE history until Gunther broke the record in September 2023.

 The following contest was a re-match from WrestleMania IV between Dino Bravo and Don Muraco.
 Muraco, the crowd favorite, was in control for most of the match until Bravo's manager, Frenchy Martin distracted Muraco, allowing Bravo to use his side suplex and pin him for the win.
 The Rock had gone into the match without his manager Superstar Billy Graham, who could only look on helplessly from his position in the commentary booth alongside Gorilla Monsoon at the illegal antics of Bravo and Martin.